…as I was saying, Irene had this great idea to go to Jerusalem

 national groups had formed.
 We stood in line near a group from Poland (“Why

-have you never visited Poland ?”
+have you never visited Poland A cross the

-A s the procession began, the
+street was a group from Ukraine A s the procession began, the

 excitement built.
 We joined in the procession right behind a colorful, jubilant